 - SALT– Salt is what balances out all the sweetness!

 - VANILLA– Vanilla is a must in homemade chocolate chip cookies.

 - EGGS– We need large eggs for this recipe.

-- FLOUR– You want to use an all-purpose flour that is measured then sifted.
-When measuring the flour, you want to spoon the flour into the measuring cup to get the most accurate amount of flour.
+- FLOUR– You want to use an all-purpose, measured flour, then sifted.
+When measuring the flour, you want to spoon the flour into the measuring cup to get the most accurate amount.

 - BAKING SODA– Helps leaven the batter.

-- CHOCOLATE– Chocolate is the most important ingredient to get the perfect batch of cookies!
+- CHOCOLATE– Chocolate is the most crucial ingredient to get the perfect batch of cookies!

 WHAT KIND OF CHOCOLATE CAN I USE?

 There are several different types of chocolate that you can use for these cookies.